opengisci/opengisci.github.io/_posts/2023-11-02-spatial-accessibility.md

 term: fa23
 ---

+## Analysis

+To the best of your ability, draw or outline a workflow for the Kang et al. 2020 analysis.
+You may work in partners or small groups on this task.

 ## Reading

 Kang, J. Y., A. Michels, F. Lyu, Shaohua Wang, N. Agbodo, V. L. Freeman, and Shaowen Wang.
 2020.
 Rapidly measuring spatial accessibility of COVID-19 healthcare resources: a case study of Illinois, USA. *International Journal of Health Geographics* 19 (1):1–17.
 DOI:[10.1186/s12942-020-00229-x](https://doi.org/10.1186/s12942-020-00229-x).

-## Analysis

-To the best of your ability, draw or outline a workflow for this analysis.
-You may work in partners or small groups on this task.

 ## Reproduction Study Context